Since low-cost airlines have opened direct flights to Bari and Brindisi, Puglia has become a favorite holiday destination for the French.

 Gastronomy

-Puglia is the world’s largest producer of olive oil, and its cuisine is a tribute to it.
-Also consideredItaly‘s granary, the durum wheat used for pasta is of excellent quality.
-The local Orecchiette or Troccoli pasta is often cooked with vegetables.
-Fish is another of the region’s specialties (mussels, oysters, octopus, anchovies, sardines, swordfish…).
+Puglia is the region with the highest olive oil production, and its cuisine is a tribute to it.
+Also considered the breadbasket ofItaly, the durum wheat used for pasta is of excellent quality.
+Local pastas such as Orecchiette or Troccoli are often cooked with vegetables.
+Fish is also one of the region’s specialties (mussels, oysters, octopus, anchovies, sardines, swordfish…).

-Remember to take out travel insurance for your stay.
+Remember to take out travel insurance for your stay .